postgres-cn/pgbouncer-doc/faq.md

 ## How to load-balance queries between several servers?

+PgBouncer does not have internal multi-host configuration.
+It is possible via some external tools:

+1. DNS round-robin.
+Use several IPs behind one DNS name.
+PgBouncer does not look up DNS each time new connection is launched.
+Instead it caches all IPs and does round-robin internally.
+Note: if there is more than 8 IPs behind one name, the DNS backend must support EDNS0 protocol.
+See README for details.

-1. Use a TCP connection load-balancer.
+2. Use a TCP connection load-balancer.
 Either [LVS](http://www.linuxvirtualserver.org/) or [HAProxy](http://www.haproxy.org/) seem to be good choices.
 On PgBouncer side it may be good idea to make `server_lifetime` smaller